cilium/cilium/Documentation/bpf/toolchain.rst

     # tc qdisc del dev em1 clsact

-  tc BPF programs can also be offloaded if the NIC and driver has support for it similarly, as with XDP BPF programs.
+  tc BPF programs can also be offloaded if the NIC and driver has support for it like XDP BPF programs.
 Netronome's nfp supported NICs offer both types of BPF offload.

   .. code-block:: shell-session